-Should you happen to wander around the National Gardens of Athens near the Zappeion building, you will come across a few marble sculptures in amongst the trees.
+Should you happen to wander around the National Gardens of Athens near the Zappeion building, you will come across several marble sculptures located amongst the trees.

-Or perhaps you find yourself walking around the First Cemetery of Athens, where you will see many beautiful and somber works of early marble sculptors from the 19th century, like the Sleeping Woman (1878) by Giannoulis Chalepas (1851 -1938).
+Alternatively, perhaps you find yourself walking around the First Cemetery of Athens, where you will come across many beautiful and somber works of early marble sculptors from the 19th century, such as the Sleeping Woman (1878) by Giannoulis Chalepas (1851 -1938).

-On a warm day, it is best to wear sunglasses against the shining marble reflecting the sun.
-Still, when you reach out in front of you to touch the resplendent white surface, shimmering as if it were alive, it feels unexpectedly cool and soft.
+On a warm day, it is best to wear sunglasses against the shining marble containing reflections of the sun.
+Still, when you reach out to touch the resplendent white surface, shimmering as if it were alive, it feels unexpectedly cool and soft.

-Giannoulis Chalepas and Dimitrios Filippotis are two artisans who originated from Tinos, from the town of Pyrgos, or Panormos, as it is sometimes referred to.
-Somewhere in the breeze, you can almost imagine the bell-like pings of the chisels in Pyrgos that bring life to its marble… for this is where the very souls of the statues were born.
+Giannoulis Chalepas and Dimitrios Filippotis are two artisans from Tinos from the town of Pyrgos, or Panormos, as it is sometimes referred to.
+Somewhere in the breeze, you can almost imagine the bell-like pings of the chisels in Pyrgos that bring life to its marble—for this is where the very souls of the statues were born.

-Using hand tools, including sharp-tipped hammers, saws and iron wedges, the creations were near perfection.
+Using handheld tools, including sharp-tipped hammers, saws, and iron wedges, creations are nearly perfect.

 Tinos and other Cycladic islands came under Venetian control from 1207 to 1715, following the Byzantine period.
 This occupation produced the “Golden Age” of Greek painting, sculpture, and the arts.

 When Tinos was finally taken over by the Ottoman Empire in 1715, many residents were already highly skilled artisans.
-They were suddenly in demand throughout the Balkans, southern Russia, and Asia Minor.
-However, because Tinos, out of all the other islands, was only loosely ruled by the Turks, its folk art was not influenced by their occupation.
+They suddenly found themselves in great demand throughout the Balkans, southern Russia, and Asia Minor.
+However, since Tinos, as an exception, was only laxly ruled by the Ottoman Empire, its folk art was not influenced by their occupation.